St. Andrews’ Old Course in Scotland: Everything You Need To Know About Playing A Round Here

 The Old, The Home of Golf

 The Old Course might not be the oldest course in the world, and not even the most beautiful, yet, there is a reason why it is often called ‘the home’ in a country known as the home of golf.
 Most of the bumps and curves you will find on the old are all-natural, and there are only slight touches from the likes of Old Tom Morris, Allan Robertson, and several others since its establishment in 1552 to the early 2000s.
-There are, obviously, some major changes in the modern era to fit the more modern nature of the game, most prominently in recent years in 2012 to 2014 to prepare it for the Open.
+There are, obviously, some major changes in the modern era to fit the more modern nature of the game, most prominently in recent years from 2012 to 2014 to prepare it for the Open.
 Yet, we can still feel the natural, untouched feel on the Old.

 My favorite hole?
 Thanks to the always-changing nature of the course, it’s really hard to make a pick.
 Probably I’ll pick two here: first is the sixth hole, a par 4, 412 yards long hole that is normally very, very tight of a tee shot, with bunkers on both sides, especially when the wind is bursting out from the west, which is normally what happens.
 When the wind is from the south, the green might be drivable to some extent.
 This is one of the most challenging holes in almost every condition for the course, and the view -especially nearing sunset-, is absolutely breathtaking.
 Perfect for seniors golfers looking for an experience of a lifetime.